Advaita Vedanta: Monism

-The Brahma Sutras, the ancient Vedantins, most sub-schools of Vedānta, as well as Samkhya argue for parinamavada.
-The "most visible advocates of Vivartavada," states Nicholson, are the Advaitins, the followers of Shankara.
-"Although the world can be described as conventionally real", adds Nicholson, "the Advaitins claim that all of Brahman's effects must ultimately be acknowledged as unreal before the individual self can be liberated".

-Yet, Adi Shankara himself most likely explained causality through parinamavada.
-In Shankara's works "Brahman constitutes the basic essence (svabhava) of the universe (BS Bh 3.2.21) and as such the universe cannot be thought of as distinct from it (BS Bh 2.1.14)."
-In Shankara's view, then, "The world is real, but only in so far as its existence is seen as totally dependent upon Brahman."

-Shankara introduced the concept of "Unevolved Name-and-Form," or primal matter corresponding to Prakriti, from which the world evolves, but this concept was not adopted by the later Advaita tradition.
-Vivartavada became the dominant explanation, with which the primacy of Atman/Brahman can be maintained.
-Scholars such as Hajime Nakamura and Paul Hacker already noted that Adi Shankara did not advocate Vivartavada, and his explanations are "remote from any connotation of illusion".

-It was the 13th century scholar Prakasatman, who founded the influential Vivarana school, who gave a definition to vivarta, introducing the notion that the world is illusory.
-It is Prakasatman's theory that is sometimes misunderstood as Adi Shankara's position.
-Andrew Nicholson concurs with Hacker and other scholars, adding that the vivarta-vada isn't Shankara's theory, that Shankara's ideas appear closer to parinama-vada, and the vivarta explanation likely emerged gradually in Advaita subschool later.

-Moksha – liberating knowledge of Brahman
+Soteriology: moksha – liberating knowledge of Brahman

 Knowledge is liberating

-The soteriological goal, in Advaita, is to gain self-knowledge as being in essence (Atman), awareness or witness-consciousness, and complete understanding of the identity of jivan-ātman and Brahman.
-Correct knowledge of Atman and Brahman is the attainment of Brahman, immortality, and leads to moksha (liberation) from suffering and samsara, the cycle of rebirth This is stated by Shankara as follows:
+The soteriological goal, in Advaita, is to gain self-knowledge as being in essence (Atman), awareness or witness-consciousness, and complete understanding of the real identity of jivan-ātman as Brahman.
+Correct knowledge of Atman and Brahman is the attainment of Brahman, immortality, and leads to moksha (liberation) from suffering and samsara, the cycle of rebirth.
+This is stated by Shankara as follows:

 According to Advaita Vedānta, liberation can be achieved while living, and is called Jivanmukti. in contrast to Videhamukti (moksha from samsara after death) in theistic sub-schools of Vedānta.
 The Atman-knowledge, that is the knowledge of true Self and its relationship to Brahman is central to this liberation in Advaita thought.
-Atman-knowledge, to Advaitins, is that state of full awareness, liberation and freedom which overcomes dualities at all levels, realizing the divine within oneself, the divine in others and all beings, the non-dual Oneness, that Brahman is in everything, and everything is Brahman.
+Atman-knowledge, to Advaitins, is full awareness that everything is Brahman.

 According to Anantanand Rambachan, in Advaita, this state of liberating self-knowledge includes and leads to the understanding that "the self is the self of all, the knower of self sees the self in all beings and all beings in the self."